dougy147/mcbash/README.md

 # mc bash

-`mc bash` (for mc checker bash) is an easy to use tool scanning for valid MAC addresses on Stalker Portal servers.
+`mc` (bash version) is an easy to use tool scanning for valid MAC addresses on Stalker Portal servers.
 Feed it with a URL, then it generates random MACs and tries them on the server.

 When a valid MAC is found, it is stored in your `$HOME` directory -> `$HOME/.config/mc`